Modern Slavery Act Transparency Statement for the Autovista Group

 Our Policies on Slavery and Human Trafficking

 Our Group’s Executive Management Team is united in, and central to furthering, our commitment to ensuring that high ethical standards are demonstrated and maintained at all times.
-Our Code of Ethics underpins our ethical trading position, which is a key strategic focus for the Group.
-This Code includes dedicated sections regarding anti-slavery, human trafficking and employment conditions.
+Our Code of Ethics, which is a policy document applicable to all staff and any other individuals acting on our behalf, underpins our ethical trading position, which is a key strategic focus for the Group.
+This Code includes dedicated sections regarding anti-slavery and human trafficking as well as employment conditions.

 We commit to adhering to the four UN Global Compact labour principles throughout our operations: